sathvik-sankruth/academic-kickstart/content/project/recommendation.md

 **Why someone will need this app?**

-These days nearly everybody watches Youtube videos.
+Nowadays people spend their time online for many activities such as surfing the web, learning new things, watching movies, listening to music and many more.
+Among these YouTube has taken a significant stage.
 However there is no application to view the most liked, most commented, most viewed videos ever.
 YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes).
 Note that they’re not the most-viewed videos overall for the calendar year.
 Due to this there exists a requirement for an application that can make suggestions to the user.
 People can look online for the most viewed videos.
 But by making a system that can recommend saves the user time and streamlines the whole process.